-Months before I left for my visit to Patagonia, “learn some Spanish” was high on my to do list.
+Months before I left for a trip to Patagonia in 2004, “learn some Spanish” was high on my to do list.
 Even though I knew I’d be with English-speaking guides much of the time, I figured I should at least know some basics beyond “please,” “thank-you,” and “where are the restrooms?”
 I had tapes, dictionaries, and phrase books, but what with one thing and another I never had time to learn much.
 What little Spanish I did know was the variety spoken here in California, which is similar to Mexican Spanish and, it turns out, very different from Argentinean Spanish.
 For example, in Argentina, speakers replace the “y” sound in words containing “y” or “ll” with a “sh” or “zh” sound, depending on the context.
-When we tried to order a hamburger without onions (“sin cebolla” in Mexican Spanish) we got puzzled looks, followed by, “You mean, ‘sin cebozha’?”
+When we tried to order a hamburger without onions (“sin cebolla” in Mexican Spanish) we got puzzled looks, followed by, “You mean, ‘sin cebozha‘?”
 Oh.
 Yeah.
 But that difference tripped us up every time.
 And when our guide in Ushuaia talked at length about a race of native people he pronounced “Shamana,” it took me a long time to figure out that he was referring to the Yámana I’d read about.

 Beginning at the End

-The story begins some 10,000 years ago—give or take a couple of thousand years.
+The story begins some 10,000 years ago—give or take a couple thousand years.
 According to the Museo Mundo Yámana in Ushuaia, Argentina, Tierra del Fuego was the last place on Earth to which humans migrated, and also the farthest point geographically to which human civilization had spread from its origin.
 The museum thus depicts these first human residents of the area as being the hardiest of explorers.
 The people called themselves Yámana, which simply means “human beings.”
 They lived in what to all accounts was a stable and efficient society for thousands of years.